 Job Openings

-The Idaho Humanities Council, a state partner of the National Endowment for the Humanities located in Boise seeks qualified applicants to two positions: Development and Communications Officer and Program Officer.
-Details on each position are below.
+The Idaho Humanities Council, a state partner of the National Endowment for the Humanities located in Boise seeks qualified applicants to a Program Officer position.
+Details for this position are below.

-The deadline to submit applications for both positions is Monday, August 23rd.
+The deadline to submit applications for this position is Friday, August 30th.

-The Idaho Humanities Council, a state partner of the National Endowment for the Humanities located in Boise, Idaho, seeks a full-time (40 hours), Development & Communications Officer.
+The Idaho Humanities Council, a state partner of the National Endowment for the Humanities located in Boise, Idaho, seeks a full-time (40 hours), Program Officer.

-Salary Range: $55K/year, plus full IHC benefits package (health, dental, vision, and life and disability insurance, retirement plan, and vacation and paid sick leave).
+Salary: $60K/year, plus full IHC benefits package (health, dental, vision, life insurance, retirement plan, vacation, sick leave, and holidays).

 Description: